sharkymark/cloudquery-hw/README.md

 ## Python app

-`sync.py` is a simple CLI app to run the `cloudquery` command line for postgres-to-postgres and salesforce-to-postgres CloudQuery configurations in `.yml` files.
+`sync.py` is a simple CLI app to run the `cloudquery` command line for:
+1. PostgreSQL-to-PostgreSQL table sync
+1. A Coder cloud dev environment PostgreSQL to PostgreSQL workspaces table sync
+1. A Salesforce-to-PostgreSQL sync

+The app uses 3 CloudQuery configurations in `.yml` files.

+The app assumes environment variables are set for Salesforce and two PostgreSQL database authentication credentials.

+The app has logic to create new PostgreSQL tables (e.g., acccounts, contacts) for Salesforce objects discovered in the synced `salesforce_objects` table created by the CloudQuery `sfdc-postgres.yml` example.

 > The following Python package is required to retrieve values from the PostgreSQL databases.
 This is to prove data was synced with PostgreSQL.
+It is automatically installed in using the Dev Container.

 ```sh
 pip install psycopg2-binary